 Warm, humid lowland coniferous forest, pine-oak forest, and dense second-growth woodland.

 Insects caught in the air or gleaned from foliage of trees and shrubs.

-There is little information on Pacific-slope Flycatcher population trends, but populations appear stable or slightly declining.
+Pacific-slope Flycatcher populations appear stable or slightly declining.
+The North American Bird Breeding Survey lists these bids together with the very similar Cordilleran Flycatcher, and together the two species' populations showed a small decline between 1966 and 2015.
 Partners in Flight estimates a global breeding population of 7.4 million birds, with 68% breeding in the U.S., 32% breeding in Canada, and 100% wintering in Mexico.
-The species rates a 12 out of 20 on the Continental Concern Score, and is a U.S-Canada Stewardship species.
-Pacific-slope Flycatcher is not on the 2014 State of the Birds Watch List.
+The species rates an 11 out of 20 on the Continental Concern Score, and is a U.S-Canada Stewardship species.
+Pacific-slope Flycatcher is not on the 2016 State of North America's Birds' Watch List.